BGB version 1.5.8

 Note for speedrun or "race" use

-Speedruns, also known as "races", refer to completing a game in the shortest possible real time.
-Speedrun communities may or may not allow the use of emulators, but if they allow them, the emulator typically has to run at the real speed.
+Speedruns, also known as "races", refer to playing games fast, competitively.
+Speedrun communities may or may not allow the use of emulators, but if they allow them, requirements may be imposed on them, only some emulators may be allowed, etc.

 - on the "Graphics" tab, "vsync" is set to "auto" (the default), or to "Vsync disabled"